Gallaudet University: Greek life

-The campus Greek community is relatively small with only 4 fraternities and 3 sororities.
-The four fraternities are Kappa Gamma, Alpha Sigma Pi, Kappa Sigma, and Delta Sigma Phi.
-The three sororities are Delta Epsilon, Phi Kappa Zeta, and Delta Zeta.
+The campus Greek community is relatively small with only three fraternities and three sororities: The three fraternities are Alpha Sigma Pi, Kappa Gamma, and Kappa Sigma; the three sororities are Delta Epsilon, Phi Kappa Zeta, and Kappa Theta Phi.

-Suspension of Kappa Gamma

-After photos emerged in June 2020 of members wearing robes with pointed hoods which resembled Ku Klux Klan garb, Gallaudet University suspended the Kappa Gamma fraternity as part of the university's "work of dismantling racism".
-A 1989 photograph of Kappa Gamma members in appearing to give the Nazi salute had also recently resurfaced, though the school said the photograph did not contribute to the suspension.

-This was the fourth time the chapter had been suspended.
-The president of the school said "[Kappa Gamma] have become the face of systemic racism in our community, with photographs of the salute and use of robes being shared on social media.
-This behavior is unacceptable....
-We are in the process of reviewing other organizations and the status of their histories and their efforts to determine if further steps will need to be taken."

 National Deaf Life Museum

 Gallaudet is home to the National Deaf Life Museum, established in 2007 as the Gallaudet University Museum.
 The museum focuses on the culture and history of deaf and hard of hearing people in the United States, with special attention given to Gallaudet history and alumni.
 The museum is located in Chapel Hall, while museum staff are housed in the campus Gate House.
-Exhibits created by the museum include highlighting notable alumni such as Olof Hanson, Robert Panara, and Andrew Jackson Foster; "Deaf HERstory," focusing on the lives and activism of deaf women; and "Deaf Difference + Space Survival," highlighting the story of the "Gallaudet Eleven" who contributed to NASA's studies of motion sickness and weightlessness during the Space Race.
+Exhibits created by the museum include highlighting notable alumni such as Olof Hanson, Robert Panara, and Andrew Jackson Foster; "Deaf HERstory", focusing on the lives and activism of deaf women; and "Deaf Difference + Space Survival", highlighting the story of the "Gallaudet Eleven" who contributed to NASA's studies of motion sickness and weightlessness during the Space Race.